 “Mr Haughton attended on the first day of trial with a large group of people that he described as amicus curiae. … At the outset, Mr Haughton sought to challenge the jurisdiction of the Court to hear his action.
 He did not explain why he had not raised this by way of application or amendment of his pleadings.
 When pressed he said that he did not intend to address or call any evidence concerning the substantive issues raised in his pleadings against the Changs.
 It was pointed out to Mr Haughton that he had issued the proceedings against Mr Chang and Ms Kiew; he had invoked the jurisdiction of the Court.
 Mr Haughton disputed this saying “The jurisdiction is fraudulent and I found out after it was invoked by my lawyers”.”

-The applicant went on to raise allegations that the Crown has been removed without a referendum and the Australia Acts are invalid, insisting the South Australia Supreme Court send his case “to the Full Court of the Supreme Court of Victoria, where the current 54 criminal defendants are sitting there now and concealed since 2004 all the way up to 2009 …by the Attorney-General, Robert Hulls.”
-At one point, he said that whilst his case was “for the loss of the lease” I could not give him “the money because if I accept money from you I will accept money from criminal jurisdiction”.
+Peter Haughton went on to raise allegations that the Crown has been removed without a referendum and the Australia Acts are invalid, insisting the South Australia Supreme Court send his case “to the Full Court of the Supreme Court of Victoria, where the current 54 criminal defendants are sitting there now and concealed since 2004 all the way up to 2009 …by the Attorney-General, Robert Hulls.”
+At one point, he said that whilst his case was “for the loss of the lease” he could not give him “the money because if I accept money from you I will accept money from criminal jurisdiction”.